Testing strong-field QED with the avalanche precursor: Generation of avalanche-type cascades

-In Fig.~\ref{fig:atoms}, we plot the expected ion populations depending on the local field intensity for three noble gases.
 For ${}_{36}$Kr, the threshold for ionizing the two last $1s$ electrons is below but still close enough to the range of intensities relevant for NSF OPAL.
 Therefore, in the event of Kr$^{34+}$ ionization, these electrons will be injected directly into the focal area.
 For these reasons, we choose krypton as a candidate for seeding avalanches in our setup.
 We set the gas density to $3.74\times 10^{18}$ cm$^{-3}$ in the simulation.
 Assuming a fully ionized gas (initially neutral), this would correspond to the density of $\approx 0.1n_c$ for electrons, where $n_c=\varepsilon_0 m \omega^2/e^2\approx 1.35\times10^{21}$ cm$^{-3}$ is the critical plasma density.
 However, note that this value is not reached at the interaction point, as the electron density rapidly varies in time and space during the interaction, see the details below.
 As we are interested specifically in the interaction dynamics in the strong-field region, to optimize the simulation time, we use a small ball-shaped target of radius $r=0.75w_0\approx 1.34$ $\mu$m.
 We also consider initially charged ions Kr$^{26+}$, as outer electrons are extracted at earlier stages and do not participate in the interaction in the focal center.\footnote{We performed additional simulations to confirm this.
 Simulations with an initially neutral target and with a pre-charged target result in the same number of seed electrons occurring in the focal center of the laser field.} Let us mention that our simulations show that, potentially, argon can also be used for triggering cascades.
 However, when compared to krypton, the number of seed electrons injected in the focal area will be lower for the studied here setup parameters.
 Using xenon could be efficient at higher intensities.

 Next, we consider plasma seeding, and take as well a small ball-shaped target of radius $r=0.75w_0\approx 1.34$ $\mu$m, and set the plasma density to $10n_c$.\footnote{The possibility of pre-generating such plasma at the interaction point is a nontrivial question, however, out of the scope of this work.} Note that under the considered parameters, the total laser field remains unaffected during the interaction with such a plasma target.